eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 Decoupling the error and its category is intentional, as e.g. an `OutOfMemory` error may not always be fatal.
 It may become fatal after it is propagated further along the call stack.
-Propagation is possible by various means, e.g. return codes, monadic types or ven exceptions (that must be caught before reporting the error elsewhere again).
+Propagation is possible by various means, e.g. return codes, monadic types or even exceptions (that must be caught before reporting the error elsewhere again).

 ### Conditionally Report an Error